rutulpatel/scratch/places/goodname.md

-This is a goodname markdown file.
+This is a badname markdown file.
 I really dont know what's this for as of now....